CosmoLike/cocoa/README.md

         # --------------------------------------------------------------------------------------
         #export COSMOLIKE_DEBUG_MODE=1

 The first step in debugging cocoa is to define the `COCOA_OUTPUT_VERBOSE` and `COSMOLIKE_DEBUG_MODE` flags to obtain a more detailed output.
 The second step consists of reruning the particular script that failed.
-The scripts `setup_cocoa_installation_packages` and `compile_external_modules` rerun too many things.
-It may be advantageous to rerun only the part the routine that failed.
+The scripts `setup_cocoa_installation_packages` and `compile_external_modules` run many things.
+It may be advantageous to run only the part the routine that failed.
 To do that, first go to `cocoa` main folder and  start the cocoa environment

     $(cocoa) cd ./cocoa/Cocoa
     $(cocoa) source start_cocoa